Matt Blunt: Alleged misuse of state offices

-Due to concerns expressed to his office in November 2007 that there were actions underway to overwrite email tapes and the Governor's Office was not complying with the Sunshine Law, AG Jay Nixon appointed special investigators on November 15 to study what was taking place.
+Due to concerns expressed to his office in November 2007 that there were actions underway to overwrite email tapes and the governor's office was not complying with the Sunshine Law, AG Jay Nixon appointed special investigators on November 15 to study what was taking place.
 Nixon's team had to go to court in the spring of 2008 to get a ruling on whether the governor's office was required to comply with their requests for information, at the expense of the state.
 Through various legal maneuverings, the court ruled in favor of the investigation, appointing two Special Attorneys General to lead it.
 The governor never was deposed.
 Eventually the completion of the investigation was extended to February 2009 because of the volume of materials that needed to be reviewed.
 The Kansas City Star, St. Louis Post-Dispatch and Associated Press filed petitions in August 2008 as intervening plaintiffs to gain preliminary and injunctive relief, declaratory judgment that the emails were public records under the state Sunshine Law, and access to the emails under discussion.

 Martin resigned in November 2007 as chief of staff, without explanation.
 Blunt's General Counsel Henry Herschel left soon after.
 On January 22, 2008, Blunt surprised voters, "staffers and supporters" by announcing he would not run for another term, although he reportedly already had millions of dollars in a war chest for his upcoming campaign.
 More than a year later and after Blunt had left office, "An investigation by state officials later found that the governor's office failed to properly disclose Mr. Martin's emails."
 This investigation, which cost the state $2 million, found that Martin had illegally destroyed some emails, in violation of the state's open government or Sunshine Law.
 It also found he had used his office to influence outside groups against opponents of Blunt.

 After a year-long legal effort, in November 2008, the Kansas City Star and St. Louis Post Dispatch reported having gained access to 60,000 pages of Blunt administration emails.
 Their analysis showed that Ed Martin, former chief of staff to Blunt, had used his state office to try to influence outside political groups, among other internal problems.
 In addition to trying to encourage opposition to AG Jay Nixon, Martin worked with political groups to oppose the appointment of Patricia Breckenridge to an open seat on the Missouri Supreme Court.
 (Blunt has supported her and she later gained the seat.)
+Emails indicate that Leonard Leo was one of the influences corresponding with Martin, as a part of a strategy to dismantle the Missouri Plan.